-Pumping Mississippi River water west: solution or pipedream?
+Pumping Mississippi River water west: solution or dream?

 CEDAR RAPIDS, Iowa (AP) — Waves of torrential rainfall drenched California into the new year.
-Snowpacks in the Sierra Nevada Mountains have swelled to more than 200 percent their normal size, and snowfall across the rest of the Colorado River Basin is trending above average, too.
+Snowpacks in the Sierra Nevada Mountains have swelled to more than 200% their normal size, and snowfall across the rest of the Colorado River Basin is trending above average, too.

 While the much-needed water has improved conditions in the parched West, experts warn against claiming victory.
-About 60 percent of the region remains in some form of drought, continuing a decades-long spiral into water scarcity.
+About 60% of the region remains in some form of drought, continuing a decades-long spiral into water scarcity.

 “The drought is so critical that this recent rainfall is a little like finding a $20 bill when you’ve lost your job and you’re being evicted from your house,” said Rhett Larson, an Arizona State University professor of water law.